dotnet/designs/accepted/2020/linking-libraries.md

 To solve these, we can define a [feature switch](#Feature-Switches) for each of these scenarios.
 An application (or SDK) can default these to on or off, as appropriate.
 For example, a Xamarin iOS application can safely turn COM support off.
+The descriptor is retained, but the entries in it are conditionally applied based on the respective feature switch.

 #### Analyzing Canonical Applications